How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 When should I prequalify for a home loan?

-You should consider prequalifying for a home loan as soon as you start thinking about buying a house.
+You should consider prequalifying for a home loan as a first-time buyer when you begin house hunting.
 Prequalification gives you an estimate of how much you might be able to borrow based on your income, debts, and credit history.
 This can guide your home search by giving you a realistic idea of your budget.
 It’s a good first step in the home buying process, even before you start working with a real estate agent or looking at properties.
 However, keep in mind that prequalification is just an estimate and doesn’t guarantee you’ll get the loan.

 A mortgage prequalification letter doesn’t normally expire.
-Unlike mortgage preapproval letters, which are usually valid for up to 90 days, a prequalification should last indefinitely as long as your financial situation doesn’t change.
-However, if you’ve switched employers, lost your job, or maxed out any credit cards, you should apply for prequalification again.
+Unlike preapproval for a home loan, which are usually valid for up to 90 days, a prequalification should last indefinitely as long as your financial situation doesn’t change.
+However, if you’ve switched employers, lost your job, or maxed out any credit cards, you should get prequalified for a home loan again.

 Does prequalification affect your credit score?